-We discussed the dynamic that exists within law firms between marketers and its partners and the challenge many legal marketers face as they try to change the perception of their role within their business.
+We discussed the dynamic that exists within law firms between marketers and their partners.
+Most importantly, the challenges many face as they try to change the perception of their role within businesses.

 One of the big obstacles that legal marketers must overcome when working with partners is the fact that many believe themselves to be content experts.

 The reality is that lawyers are “subject matter experts”, but that does not necessarily make them “content experts”.
-They are two very distinct skill sets and should be treated as such.
+It is obvious that both of these are distinct skill sets.

-So how do marketers overcome this perception and demonstrate to partners and the wider team that they should have the final say on content?
+So how do marketers overcome this perception?
+How do we demonstrate to partners and the wider team that they should or shouldn’t have the final say on content?

 Alessandra spoke about her first experience working within a law firm.

-What Alessandra realised quickly was that lawyers have a very unique mindset, and the key to succeeding as a marketer within a law firm lies in the ability to understand and play to it.
+What Alessandra realized quickly was that lawyers have a very unique mindset.
+She saw the key to succeeding as a marketer within a law firm lies in the ability to understand and play to it.

 “Lawyers are trained to work with precedent and spot flaws,” says Alessandra.
 “This can be frustrating as a marketer because essentially what a partner is asking you to do is: ‘Please give me something really innovative that no one has ever done before but before you do it, prove to me that it’s going to work!’”